ILR Review Conditions of Publication

-Cornell is sympathetic to the needs of scholars to include other copyrighted material in their Contribution and is happy to provide guidance on this.
+Cornell and SAGE Publishing are sympathetic to the needs of scholars to include other copyrighted material in their Contribution.
+Detailed guidance on copyright matters is available on SAGE’s permissions site: https://us.sagepub.com/en-us/nam/journals-permissions.
 Responsibility for obtaining permission for any copyrighted material that cannot be included under the Fair Use doctrine rests with Contributors.

-If the Contribution includes material for which Contributors do not hold the copyright, Contributors are responsible for submitting with the Contribution the written permission from the copyright holder of the material to include and reproduce the material within the Contribution.
-The permission must cover all media and all languages throughout the world in perpetuity.
+If a paper (the Contribution) includes material for which Contributors do not hold the copyright, Contributors are responsible for submitting written permission from the copyright holder of the material to include and reproduce the material within the Contribution.
+The permission must allow publication in all media and all languages throughout the world in perpetuity.
 Contributors are responsible for the payment of such permissions.

-- You retain the copyright in your Contribution.
+- You retain the copyright in your originally submitted Contribution.

 - You may do whatever you wish with the version of the Contribution you submitted to the Journal (version 1).